MHUZAIFA/METRICSTICS/README.md

 ## Introduction

-Metristics helps in calculating descriptive statistics.
+METRICSTICS helps in calculating descriptive statistics.

 The purpose of descriptive statistics is to quantitatively describe a collection of data by measures of central tendency, measures of frequency, and measures of variability.